gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

-## Disable TLS Session Secret Ethernet Trailers
+## Disable TLS Session Secret Ethernet Trailers on Big-IP

 For security measures; ***Do NOT Forget*** to turn-off/disable the TLS Session Secret Ethernet Trailers feature, once you're finish with the Packet Capture activities: `tmsh modify sys db tcpdump.sslprovider value disable` .